okdistribute/website/posts/2013-12-23-where-no-google-bus-commentary-goes.markdown

----
-layout: post
-title: "Where no Google bus commentary goes"
-caption: With income inequality and bad transit, we can't live together.
+With income inequality and bad transit, we can't live together.
 Some of us are having a tough time living at all.
-date: 2013-12-23 03:56
-comments: true
-categories: movements politics US opinion
----

 In a recent article on Pueblo Lands, the author spends some time outlining the lesser known cities of Richmond and San Pablo.
 Amid all of the hubbub about the